remance/Masendor/Readme.md

 0.6.3 - 0.6.5: custom battle, in-game custom sub-unit editor

-0.6.6 and 0.6.7: random map generator, start working on Battle of Mohács, Minor battle: 764 Irish abbey war
+0.6.6 and 0.6.7: random map generator, True AOE attack, start working on Battle of Mohács, Minor battle: 764 Irish abbey war

 0.6.8 and 0.6.9: multiple unit selection/move, also add a border to a selected unit on army selector UI